-Your Last Will then generates a QR code for you to share with a trusted confidant who can sign into your account after your demise and distribute your video to friends, family, archenemies, old flings and whomever else you choose to haunt.
+Your Last Will then generates a QR code for you to share with a trusted confidant who can sign in to your account after your demise and distribute your video to friends, family, archenemies, old flings and whomever else you choose to haunt.
 You can even make your will public and inspire (or sadden) the entire Internet.
-[10 Odd But Successful Business Ideas]

 A company that lets you send messages from beyond the grave is one thing, but a business that facilitates the sending of messages directly from your grave is quite another.

 As Barrows explains on his website, the invention allows people to record messages for family, friends and even complete strangers before dying.
-Once the person is six feet under, these messages are broadcast right in the cemetery.
+Once the person is 6 feet under, these messages are broadcast right in the https://www.businessnewsdaily.com.
 Mourners can just sit back, relax and enjoy the show!

 Barrows envisions a future in which graveyard visitors will pay a fee (headset included) to wander from grave to grave, listening to the dark secrets and final advice of lost love ones, as well as dead strangers.